Data modeling in Azure Cosmos DB for NoSQL

 {"id": "1000", "name": "Deep Dive into Azure Cosmos DB" }

-If the number of the books per publisher is small with limited growth, then storing the book reference inside the publisher document might be useful.
+If the number of books per publisher is small and growth is limited, storing the book reference inside the publisher item might be useful.
 However, if the number of books per publisher is unbounded, then this data model would lead to mutable, growing arrays, as in the example publisher document.

-Switching things around a bit would result in a model that still represents the same data but now avoids these large mutable collections.
+Switching the structure results in a model that represents the same data but avoids large mutable collections.

 Publisher document: